RyantheKing/RyansSite/_posts/2020-04-10-webcam-hand-tracker.md

 <br><br>

 ## Adding some extra processing
 The code for this project I wrote for a hackathon that needed not only the hand outline, but coordinates for two different hands.
-Rather notably, hands are not a single point in space, this means that the hand's "location" needs to be determined somehow.
+Rather notably, hands are not a single point in space; this means that the hand's "location" needs to be determined somehow.
 I decided to define this point as the tip of a finger, since a person could hold one finger up and the top of their finger would always be a relatively constant location.
 To do this, all you need to do is check for the highest point on the contour.
 Keep in mind, in OpenCV, 0,0 is in the top left.
 ```python
 y_max = frame.shape[0]-1 # y_max should be set to the largest y value (at the bottom of the frame)
 for i in range(len(res)): # iterate through the contour